-Blocking crochet projects is something I didn’t really understand until I started designing my own crochet patterns.
-I wasn’t sure why my crochet projects needed to be blocked.
-And I didn’t know how to block a crochet sweater, so it just felt like an added, unnecessary step.
+Blocking crochet projects is something I didn’t really understand until I started designing my own patterns.
+I wasn’t sure why I needed to block crochet pieces, and I definitely didn’t know how to block a crochet sweater.
+It felt like an extra step that couldn’t possibly make much difference.

-But then, I gave it a try and was so amazed by the results!
-Now I block nearly all of my projects!
+Then I tried it for myself and was amazed by the results.
+The stitches looked more even, the fabric draped better, and my finished garments looked far more polished.
+Now I block nearly all of my crochet projects!

 What does blocking crochet mean?